 When autostereoscopic monitors are used, inter-pupliary distance is a critical factor.
 This information should be recorded for each subject.
 Most autostereoscopic monitors are designed for a fixed inter-pupilary distance, and subjects who deviate to a large extent from that fixed inter-pupilary distance may experience increased crosstalk.

+11.3 Post-screening of subjects

+Post-screening of subjects may or may not be appropriate depending upon the purpose of the experiment.
+The following subject screening methods are appropriate: [ITU-R BT.500] clause 2.3, [ITU-R BT.1788] Annex 2 clause 3, Annex A, and questionnaires and/or interviews after the experiment to determine whether or not the subject understood the task.
+Subject screening for crowdsourcing may require unique solutions (e.g., clever test preparation).

+When subjects are eliminated due to post-screening, it may be appropriate to separately present the data of the screened subjects or to analyze the data both with and without the screened subjects.

-11.3 Instructions and training
+The final report should include a detail description of the screening methodology.11.3 Instructions and training

 Instruction should be tailored to dimension (e.g. depth quality, comfort, etc.) under investigation.